-From biodynamic wine to Canada’s only women’s sneaker boutique and more, these female-led ventures doing buzzworthy things are all based in Toronto.
+From Canada’s first women’s sneaker boutique to plant-based wellness products, these female-led ventures are doing buzzworthy things in Toronto.

-It is challenging to narrow down a list of all the incredible women-owned businesses in the city because the drive, creativity and work ethic of women-identifying folx is not only undeniable, but it’s also unstoppable.
+It is challenging to narrow down a list of all the incredible women-owned businesses in the city because the drive, creativity, and work ethic of women-identifying folx are undeniable and unstoppable.

 Ranging from food and fashion to arts and culture, these businesses have generated cult-status followings among locals.
-Some of them may be more well-known than others, but all of them deserve your attention.
+Some may be more well-known than others, but all of them deserve your attention.

 Ruru Baked